 - 72% of people who own voice-activated speakers say that their devices are used as part of their daily routines.

 There are huge differences between text and voice search.
 To optimize your site for voice search, and appear in front of the user’s voice search query you need to understand the following example.

 A text-based search query might look something like “fat loss diet”.
 But a voice-based search might be longer and the query will be something like ” what should I eat to lose fat?”

 Another major difference with voice search is that the search queries are mostly local searches.
 They search for restaurants, clothing stores, gyms, pubs, etc.

-Brian Dean indicated that 40.7% of voice search results are taken from features snippet ( the zero ranking).
-The remaining results often extracted from any part of a web page as long it fulfils the searcher’s query.
+Brian Dean indicated that 40.7% of voice search results are taken from features snippets (the zero ranking).
+The remaining results are often extracted from any part of a web page as long it fulfills the searcher’s query.